-What's New in Volume 6 2017?
+What's New in Volume 6?

-- Added Reporting Data Errors to NCQA in the Overview section. - · Revised HOS Q56. - Updated the HOS and HOS-M prenotification letters, the letter for first questionnaire, the letter for the replacement questionnaire and the reminder/thank-you postcards. - Added a hospice exclusion to the Effectiveness of Care measures. - Updated the Fall Risk Management measure and Q51; changes will take effect in HEDIS 2018.
+- Added Chinese language telephone protocol to HOS. - Updated the HOS and HOS-M prenotification letters, the letters for the first questionnaire, the letters for the replacement questionnaire, and the reminder/thank-you postcards.

 If You Have Questions About the Specifications